qvazarius648/grovers-search-algorithm/README.md

 ## Usage

-The script is ready to run out of the box.
+This project is structured as a Jupyter Notebook (`.ipynb`) file, which allows for interactive execution and visualization of each step.

+1.  **Start Jupyter Notebook or JupyterLab:**
-1. To execute the search, simply run the Python script from your terminal:
+    After installing the requirements and activating your environment, launch Jupyter from your terminal:
     ```bash
-    python your_script_name.py
+    # For the classic Notebook interface
+    jupyter notebook

+    # Or for the more modern JupyterLab interface
+    jupyter lab
     ```
+    This will open a new tab in your web browser showing the file explorer.

+2.  **Open and Run the Notebook:**
+    Navigate to the project directory in the Jupyter interface and click on the `groverssearch.ipynb` file to open it.

+3.  **Execute the Code:**
+    You can run the entire notebook by selecting "Cell" -> "Run All" from the menu bar.
+Alternatively, you can execute each cell individually by selecting it and pressing `Shift + Enter`.

+4.  **Modify the Search:**
-2. To search for different states, modify the `target_keys` list inside the `main()` function at the bottom of the script:
+    To search for different states, locate the main execution cell at the bottom of the notebook and modify the `target_keys` list directly:
     ```python
-    def main():
+    # In the final code cell:

     # Define the states to find
-        target_keys = ['101', '010'] # Example: searching for two 3-qubit states
+    target_keys = ['101', '010'] # Change these values to your desired targets

     # ... rest of the code
     ```

-The script will automatically calculate the required number of qubits and optimal iterations based on your input.
+    After changing the list, simply re-run that cell and the subsequent ones to see the new results.

 ---

 ## License